- 83% of respondents volunteered because they genuinely cared about the cause.

 Personalized or branded merchandise can attract people who are looking for a sense of belonging.
 Through the goodies, they tend to identify with the brands.
 Such an identification phenomenon is not restricted to organizations only.
 It can extend to causes and campaigns too.

-For example, PETA uses an identification strategy, so people relate to their cause against animal cruelty.
+For example, PETA uses an identification strategy for volunteer recruitment, so people relate to their cause against animal cruelty.
 They have a membership program as well as opt-in newsletters in place.
 But what is even more effective is their branded merchandise available on sale- so everyone who believes in the cause flaunts the apparel and accessories, spreading PETA’s message wherever they go.

-You, too, can use such an approach to get people to identify with your cause and volunteers.
+You, too, can use such volunteer recruitment ideas to get people to identify with your cause and volunteers.

 These gifts also help with promotions, wherever your volunteers go.
 Use merchandise that resonates with your cause.
 For instance, give steel straws, reusable bottles, travel cutlery, etc. for anti-plastic causes.